spember/event-driven-arch-club/README.md

 This effectively breaks up a long-running task (recalculating pricing) into small, stateless chunks which can picked up and worked on by any instance of ChairHouse. _Bonus Points_: scale up ChairHouse before running.

+---

+## Current Situation 03 - Query Models & CQRS

+_Basic Challenge_:

+* Commands go to 'ship' chairs, query Chairfront to see the current inventory state.

+* Query Model in Chairfront that listens for updates and
+* Chairfront, at this point, is just a big Query Model for data coming from Admin and Chairhouse.
+This will change next time!

+_Advanced Challenge_

+* Chairfront is listening for messages from Chairfront, but due to the nature of the Kafka journal, it may be that we re-read the journal and end up with messages more than once.
+There are few techinques to alleviate this; for example: Chairfront could track updates by inventory item for a short while, or it could routinely (say, every hour) check the current inventory state with Chairhouse.